facebook/react/scripts/release-manager/Readme.md

 # react-release-manager

-This is a WIP tool that is being used to manage React releases.
+This is a tool that is being used to manage React releases.

 General prereqs:
-- A separate clone of React, checked out to this branch (currently `release-manager`).
+- A separate clone of React.
 This clone can be anywhere, so long as it is a separate working copy.
 Ideally this is where you are most comfortable working on React.
 - Your `react` clone should have the latest commits fetched before running commands.
 You may need to rebase or reset & re-run commands if not.